Campus Ministry provides a supportive environment where all feel welcome. Events are planned to build our community spirit and sense of belonging.

 We have choirs which provide music for our Sunday mass at 10:30 a.m. and a student-led choir for the 7:00 p.m. liturgy.
 Our choirs also provide leadership at our special liturgies such as Christmas, Easter, Graduation and Orientation and Investiture ceremonies.
 We welcome all musicians and singers to join at any point through the year.

 A chaplain – put simply – is a spiritual mentor.
-He or she can be a member of the clergy, a leader in a religious group, or someone who mentors through faith.
+They can be a member of the clergy, a leader in a religious group, or someone who mentors through faith.

-At St. Jerome’s University we are lucky to have Martha Fauteux as our chaplain.
-She is always available to lend an ear or help, drop into her office to chat.
+At St. Jerome’s University we are lucky to have Sean Hayes as our chaplain.
+He is always available to connect, to lend a listening ear, and to provide resources and support.